Student Foundation Activity Grants

 Complete applications include all the information requested on this web site.
 Additional supporting materials are not required, but you may submit slides, photographs, portfolio samples, etc. for review.
 Don't submit any materials you want back.

 E-mail submissions are preferred.
 Send your electronic applications to firstname.lastname@example.org.
 You may instead submit a hard copy of your application and/or any supporting documents in person or by regular mail to Dorothea Collins, LIB 2211; mail stop L 3821.
 Your application must be received by the deadline date no later than 5 pm sharp.
 Late or incomplete applications will not be considered.

-Grant awards will be announced during the first week of winter and spring quarters.
+Grant awards will be announced during the first week of spring quarter.

 The link below provides examples from proposals that were awarded in previous quarters.
 We thank those students who graciously allowed us to post their proposals as samples.
 (Please note, these proposals do not include the required Foundation Activity Grant Application Forms of individual students; instead a page was inserted with title and name(s) of submitting student(s).
 Be sure to submit the required form with your narrative and budget!)